samjohnson208/SaugerParentage/README.md

 cd /project/ysctrout/hatchsauger/SaugerParentage/r_scripts/sequoia
 ```

-I won't document it all here, but big changes include trying earlier sequoia program versions, adding the contaminant filtering described below, incorporating (unsuccessfully) genotype likelihood and correlation-based LD filtering using vcftools.
+I won't document it all here, but big changes include trying earlier sequoia program versions, adding the contaminant filtering described below, incorporating (unsuccessfully) genotype likelihood and correlation-based LD filtering using vcftools (Sequoia_ContamFilt_GQ_LD.R).
 Since I was concerned about the quality of the genotype calls, I also upped min mean read depth to 4 and then 8, and messed with md and thinning to see how many snps I would retain, then created the sequoia_params tables to see how many assignments and accurate assignments we could make for the test group with various combinations of error and thinning.
 Also created the sequoia_params_plots to visualize.

 I also tried leaving out loci that were out of HWE using sequoia's SNPStats() function, but that didn't improve things either.
 This was implemented in